Are you one of 100,000+ women missing out on £1,000s of state pension?

 • You will need to send the form to your MP to get their signature.
 They can send it for you, in which case ask them for the reference number on their acknowledgement from the ombudsman, or you can ask for it back and send it yourself if you want to ensure it gets sent off.

-If you're a woman who's reached state pension age, was married and is now divorced, you can substitute the national insurance record of your ex-husband for your own up to the date of your divorce (provided you didn't remarry before you reached state pension age).
+If you're a woman who's reached state pension age, and you were married but are now divorced, you can substitute the national insurance record of your ex-husband for your own up to the date of your divorce.

-However, if the divorce happened after you reached state pension age, you will NOT get an automatic top-up – instead you will need to make a claim.
+As the divorce happened after you reached state pension age, you WON'T get an automatic top-up – and will need to make a claim.
 (Women who got divorced before reaching state pension age should automatically have this taken into account when they start receiving their state pension.)

 Can I backdate my claim?
-These claims cannot be backdated.
+These claims can't be backdated.

-3. If you're a married woman and all the below apply (small group affected, but HUGE payments possible)
+4. If you're a married woman who hit state pension age before April 2016 and are getting ZERO basic state pension (small group affected, but HUGE payments possible)

 • You hit state pension age before April 2016.